 *Please note all claims and insurable earnings data is as of May 15, 2021

 We have updated our approach to smoothly transition all businesses to our rate-setting model following the rate hold in 2021.
 Any projected increases due to your individual and/or class risk and experience will be applied as follows:

-- In 2022, businesses with a projected premium rate increase will move up a maximum of one risk band (approximately five per cent) from their 2021 rate
+- In 2022, businesses with a projected premium rate increase will move up a maximum of one risk band from their prior year risk band (approximately five per cent).*

-- In 2023, businesses with a projected premium rate increase will move up a maximum of two risk bands (approximately 10 per cent) from their 2022 rate
+- In 2023, businesses with a projected premium rate increase will move up a maximum of two risk bands from their prior year risk band (approximately 10 per cent).*

+Any projected decreases due to your individual and/or class risk and experience will be applied in 2022 and 2023 (subject to transition funding, and other rate adjustments).
 Starting in 2024, our policies for premium rate setting under the new model will be fully in effect.
-Businesses with projected premium rate increases or decreases will see their rates move up or down a maximum of three risk bands (approximately 15 per cent per year), until they reach their projected premium rate.
+Businesses with projected premium rate increases will move up or down a maximum of three risk bands from their prior year risk band (approximately 15 per cent),* until they reach their projected premium rate.

 Please note: The above transition approach does not apply to temporary employment agencies or non-profit organizations.
 Please see our premiums and payments FAQs or view our temporary employment agency transition policy and non-profit organization policy, for more information.

 *In rare circumstances risk band movement may result in a rate change lower or greater than the approximate percentage indicated.
 Please see our premiums and payment FAQs for more information.

 Maximum insurable earnings